etendosoftware/docs/docs/products/etendo-classic/user-guide/material-requirement-planning/setup.md

 ---
 ## Overview

-In order to initiate the Material Requirement Planning (MRP) process, the Planning Method and the Planner sections must be configured.
+In order to initiate the Material Requirement Planning (MRP) process, the Planning Method and the Planner sections must be configured:

 !!! info
-    Also, aditional setups are required, information about which can be found in the [Overview section of MRP module](https://docs/en/end-user-documentation/etendo-environment/functional-documentation/business-management/material-requirement-planning).
+    For this, Aaditional setups are required.
+Check the information in the [Overview section of MRP module](/docs/products/etendo-classic/user-guide/material-requirement-planning/transactions/).

 ## Planning Method